Rosenthal-type inequalities for linear statistics of Markov chains: Introduction

+The main challenge we address in our bounds is to provide bounds of the form \eqref{eq:rosenthla_mc_intro} with a sharp leading term, that is, the one driven by the asymptotic variance $\sigma_{\pi}(f)$.
+In particular, the coefficient in front of the leading (in $n$) term $p^{1/2} \sigma_{\pi}(f)$ matches the $p$-th moment of a limiting Gaussian distribution of the normalized sequence $(n^{-1/2}S_n)_{n \in \mathbb{N}}$.
+This result contrasts with prior approaches, which either express the bounds in terms of $\PVar_{\pi}(S_n)$ instead of $\sigma_{\pi}(f)$ \cite{doukhan2007probability,durmus2024probability}, or rely on various variance proxies \cite{dedecker2015deviation,jiang2018bernstein,bertail2018new,dedecker2019deviation}, or impose additional assumptions such as strong aperiodicity of the underlying Markov kernel or bounded functions \cite{adamczak2015exponential,lemanczyk2020general}.

+Furthermore, with a few exceptions such as \cite{paulin2015concentration,jiang2018bernstein}, most existing works \cite{dedecker2015deviation,adamczak2015exponential,bertail2018new,merlevede2011bernstein,lemanczyk2020general} do not make the dependence on the mixing time $\tmix$ explicit for the higher-order terms.
+When this dependence is tracked, it is typically inhomogeneous in $\tmix$ and $n$.
+Formally, this means that achieving a precision of $\varepsilon > 0$ for $\PE^{1/p}[|\Sstat_n/n|^{p}] \leq \varepsilon$ requires that $n$ scales as $\varepsilon^{-1} \tmix^{\alpha}$ with $\alpha > 1$, or even exhibits an exponential dependence of $n$ upon $\tmix$.
+In contrast, our bounds are homogeneous in $\tmix$ and $n$ (up to logarithmic factors).
+This refined dependence is important for applications in Markov chain Monte Carlo (MCMC) methods and stochastic approximation.

+Our proof method is, to the best of our knowledge, new and is based on the Poisson equation decomposition associated with $\MKQ$; see \cite[Chapter 21]{douc:moulines:priouret:soulier:2018}.
+This technique allows us to relate the Rosenthal inequality for Markov chains to its counterpart for martingale-difference sequences, provided e.g. in \cite{pinelis_1994}.
+The main novelty of our approach lies in the recursive application of the Rosenthal inequality with different moment values $p$, a crucial factor in obtaining an explicit and homogeneous dependence on the mixing time of the Markov chain.
+Importantly, our method relies only on certain properties of the solution to the Poisson equation and can be generalized beyond geometrically ergodic Markov kernels.

-The work is organized as follows.
-The notations and definitions are collected in \Cref{sec:notations}.
-The main results are presented in \Cref{sec:main-results}.
-Then we discuss and compare our results with the existing counterparts in \Cref{sec:discussion_uge}.
-The main proofs are given in \Cref{sec:proofs}, and the auxiliary technical results are given in \Cref{sec:aux_lemmas}.
-For the convenience of the reader, we collect all constants that appear in the technical lemmas and main results and present them in \Cref{sec:constants}.
+The structure of the paper is as follows.
+We present our main results in \Cref{sec:main-results}.
+First, we consider uniformly geometrically ergodic (UGE) Markov kernels in \Cref{sec:uge-chains}, and then we generalize our results in \Cref{sec:geom-v-ergod} and \Cref{sec:WGE} with geometric rates of convergence in the $V$-total variation norm and the Wasserstein semi-metric, respectively.
+In \Cref{sec:discussion_litt}, we provide a detailed literature review and compare our results with existing counterparts.
+In \Cref{sec:apps}, we discuss applications of the developed results to MCMC methods and linear stochastic approximation.
+The main proofs are collected in \Cref{sec:proofs}.
+At the beginning of \Cref{sec:proofs}, we provide a brief outline of our proof technique for Markov kernels under UGE.
+Additional technical lemmas are given in \Cref{appB}.
+For the reader's convenience, we have compiled all constants from the technical lemmas and main results in \Cref{sec:constants}.
+Some technical proofs are provided in the supplementary material.